Jacques and Anne Kerchache

 - A Suku mask (Congo) donated in 2005 to the musée du quai Branly

-- A Mumuye statue (Nigeria) donated in 2005 to the musée du quai Branly and described in the book musée du quai Branly – La Collection (Skira Flammarion, 2009):
+- A Mumuye statue (Nigeria) donated in 2005 to the musée du quai Branly and described in the book: "Musée du quai Branly – La Collection" (Skira Flammarion, 2009):

 This exceptional statue is an oracular and a warring figure.
-It dates back to the 19th century and was sculpted on Mumuye land, at the north-east of Nigeria.
+It dates back to the 19th century and was sculpted on Mumuye land, north-east of Nigeria.
 It has a typical Mumuye style: slim with a long body and a small head, a long neck, a long torso and arms and very short legs.
 It is a «speaking figure», which was probably erected outside a hut or inside a building.
 It is used for revealing the identity of thieves or other criminals.
-A medicinal plant's juice was applied on the statue's mouth, which would then «speak» to the human being listening to it, just as an oracle.
+A medicinal plant's juice was applied on the statue's mouth, which would then «speak» to the human being listening to it, just like an oracle.
 Mumuye statues were also used for curing rites at the time of epidemics such as smallpox.

 It is probable that European artists such as Giacometti were inspired by Mumuye statues and had adopted their elongated shape and refined style.

-donation Anne and Jacques Kerchache:
+Anne and Jacques Kerchache donation: